ngodi/ruby_app/README.md

-# WebServer Analyzer
+# Ruby App

-The WebServer Analyzer is a Ruby command line application that
+The Ruby App is a Ruby command line application that

 - reads server logs from a provided logs file,
 - processes/classifies the input,